camenduru/DiffusionAwards/README.md

 - If we continue with the example above, any winner would receive a money award plus any additional prize provided by sponsors.
 - Sponsors (companies) should give the sponsor-provided prize directly to the winners.
 - If we obtain any sponsors (companies), we will announce what they are providing to the award winners on this page.
+- If sponsors wish, they can add their own category.
+For example, an architecture firm that wants to become a sponsor can add the 'Best Architectural Trained Model' category and provide special awards for the created category.

+### 🍡 Type of sponsorship
+- Media sponsorship: Media sponsors provide announcements for the diffusion award.
+- Service sponsorship: Service sponsors provide services to the winners.
+- Monetary sponsorship.
+Money sponsors provide monetary awards to the winners.

 ### ❤ Special Thanks
 Thanks to [Alessandro Perilli](https://twitter.com/giano) ❤ for contributing great ideas.